-I love them and I’m sure the dogs will as well, but are a definite no-no. Both are delicious but oily, which can cause pancreatitis in dogs.
-Latkes contain onions, another no go food.
+I love them and I’m sure the dogs will as well, but are a definite no-no. Both are delicious but oily which can cause pancreatitis in dogs, and latkes contain onions, another no go food.

 When it comes to Chanukah gifts, there is no “standard” approach.
 It’s possible some families give their kids a little something each night, some give one gift, others a bit of money to teach them the value of giving.
-That’s a personal choice in every home, but I bring this up because of the dangers of leaving ribbon around to be used as a chew toy.
+That’s a personal choice in every home, but I bring this up because of the dangers of leaving ribbon and paper around to be used as a chew toy and yes even swallowed.

 Is this the most dangerous holiday ever?

-Chanukah is my favourite holiday.
-It’s about having all the family together, each lighting their own menorah and creating one beautiful display, then reciting the prayers and singing the songs.
-Plus I love candles!
+Chanukah is all about having the family gather together, each lighting their own menorah and creating one beautiful display, then reciting the prayers and singing the songs.
+I truly is a beautiful experience.